Pear and hazelnut tart

 Louise Pickford, of Come Cook in France, shares her recipe for this stunning (and delicious!) pear and hazelnut tart.

 If, like me, you sometimes stand outside a pâtisserie just admiring the array of amazing pastries, then this recipe is for you.
-As we are still in the depths of winter, I thought we should enjoy two of the best of the season’s ingredients (hopefully picked from your own garden!).
 A crisp, sweet tart case filled with a rich hazelnut cream adorned with sliced pears is the perfect antidote to a cold winter’s day, eaten for pud or with a cup of tea.
 It makes winter worthwhile.

 Ingredients